droliva10/AWS_Cloud_Project/README.md

 for your sandbox environment, now would be a good time to install.
 If you setup and run INeTSim you will be isolated from the internet.

-1. While in the the newly create instance, open a browser of yourt choice and download the raw file.
-This is the Mandiant flare-VM script that will be the bases of you lab enviornment.
+1. While in the the newly create instance, open a browser of your choice and download the raw file.
+This is the Mandiant flare-VM script that will be the bases of you sandbox enviornment.

 [Go to URL:] (https://github.com/mandiant/flare-vm/blob/main/install.ps1)